 Camellia sinensis is also known as tea plant.
-It can grow in USDA Zones 7–9 in full sun to part shade.
-Yes, the leaves and twigs can be used for tea.
+It can grow in full sun to partial shade.
+Its leaves and twigs can be used for tea.

 18 of 30

 Cornus canadensis is a subshrub that you can use as a groundcover.
-It will grow in USDA Zone 2–7 and produces blossoms that give it nicknames including creeping dogwood and bunchberry dogwood.
+It produces blossoms that give it nicknames such as "creeping dogwood" and "bunchberry dogwood."

 19 of 30

-Gaultheria procumbens is also known as American wintergreen as its leaves can produce a minty scent.
-It can grow in USDA Zones 3–8 as a groundcover in acidic soil.
+Gaultheria procumbens is also known as American wintergreen, as its leaves can produce a minty scent.
+It can be used as a groundcover in acidic soil.

 20 of 30

 Loropetalum chinense is an evergreen shrub also known as Chinese witch hazel.
-It will grow in USDA Zones 7–10 in partial shade.
+It will grow in partial shade.
 Different varieties produce white, yellow, or red flowers.Continue to 21 of 30 below.

 21 of 30

-Leucothoe axillaris needs acidic soil to grow well.
-It grows in USDA Zones 5–9 in partial to full shade.
+Leucothoe axillaris needs acidic soil to thrive and will grow in partial to full shade.
 It produces urn-shaped bunches of small white flowers.

 22 of 30

 You'll recognize Buxus sempervirens as the evergreen shrub often used for hedges and topiaries.
-It does well in full sun to partial shade and USDA Zones 5–8.
+It does well in full sun to partial shade.

 23 of 30